 - In the first season, Howard Wolowitz tries to bribe a hospital emergency room receptionist to pretend to treat him for an allergic reaction (to stall for time to set up a surprise party for his friend Leonard).
 He offers to introduce her to "the man who freed your people" (Abraham Lincoln on a five dollar bill).

-- On The West Wing, a Comically Small Bribe is requested: The President's foreign aid bill is one vote down, and a senator offers to vote for it if the White House will fund a study in intercessory prayer out of the federal budget.
+- This is requested: The President's foreign aid bill is one vote down, and a senator offers to vote for it if the White House will fund a study in intercessory prayer out of the federal budget.
 Since this would be blatantly unconstitutional, he knows they cannot possibly accept, so he demands the princely sum of $115,000.
 Sure enough, everyone who hears of the deal repeats, "$115 thousand?
 You mean 115 million, right?"

 - Also played with in the second season episode "Somebody's Going to Emergency, Somebody's Going to Jail"; C.J. and Josh meet with the Cartographers for Social Equality, who want the President to support legislation to make it mandatory for schools to teach the Peters Projection Map.
 Josh's response; "Give me $200 and it's done."
 C.J. vetoes that.